 Meanwhile, how can you incorporate your awards without bragging too much?
 Don’t forget that the level of excitement by your customers and yours are different.
 You can add the logo of the award you have achieved, but you don’t need to harp on about it on your entire homepage.

-Every time a site visitor lands on your website homepage, there are critical things they suppose to see and should see.
-For instance, they expect to get an understanding of your products or services and find crucial details about your store.
+Every time a site visitor lands on your website homepage, they are critical things they should see.
+For instance, they expect to understand your products or services and find crucial details about your store.